Glossary

 Overtemperature

-A temperature that is significantly higher that encountered in normal operation.
-The difference between such a temperature and the normal one.
+A temperature that is significantly higher than encountered in normal operation.

 P